New in this version (1.3.7):

 What is DoubleFine Explorer?:

 An explorer tool for games by Double Fine Productions.
-It supports games that use the Moai and the Buddha engine.
+It supports games that use the Moai, Buddha and Remonkeyed engines.
 Thats all the games released since Psychonauts.
 (Although partial support for the 2011 re-release of Psychonauts is now also included).

 It does the following: